-It was one of those sunny days spring broke all loose thrilling in light.
+It was one of those sunny days spring broke all loose.
+And it didn't knock.
 Not the grayest street was resistant to the long forgotten colors showing up.
-Yet I worked indoors, into the evening, like a desk horse on the loose.
+Yet, while in the glowing outside the great awakening reverberated, I worked indoors, into the evening, like a desk horse on the loose.
 The next day it was friday.
 Very early I started to do the same again.

 But by noon my time had come.
 I solemnized my announced resignation and pulled a door behind me that, strangely, I would not open again.
-I went into the sun and with my partner in crime I got ready for a few jobless weeks.
+I went into the sun and without a job I made my way and knew in a few hours we would leave.
 Tent, climbing gear, books, music, food..!
 All the rest may be forgotten home!
 Here comes the sun!

 Weismainer is locally quite present

 After celebrating Easter and almost winning a chicken, my roadtrip touched ground in Upper-Franconia, in the very north of the administrative confines of Bayern.
-This could be the start of five days of climbing and exploring Frankenjura, which is as far from the orginal Jura's as it is from Frankreich*.
+This could be the start of five days of climbing and exploring Frankenjura, which is a far-away geological sibling of the Jura and far from Frankreich*.

 Companion for this plan?
 Lady Rockmaster 3000 speaking the local natives' language and keeping me from local cannibal tribes.
 But what started as a southward exploration of the whole region, became a visit to the northern part of the northern half of the most northern book of the two Northern Frankenjura topos.

-Moments before writing this, my field of view was taken in by a typing girl's title popping up on a MacBook screen.
+TOK-TOK-TOKKIDITOK-..
+One by one letters cover most of my sight.
 'GO THERE!
-EAT THAT!' it read as she sat on a terrace in front of me.
-The intro announced a review of Portuguese food, following up a weekend citytrip to a few restaurants in some touristic neighbourhood of Porto.
+EAT THAT!' reads the MacBook of the girl at the terrace right in front of me.
+Her intro announces a review of Portuguese food, following up a weekend citytrip to a few restaurants in some touristic neighbourhood of Porto.

 I felt less ready to review the nation state, the whole region or the northerly north places where we actually passed by.
 All that me and my partner could figure is that we didn't climb one shitty route in any of the ten-something crags we went to, and we were so much not ready to go on already, explaining our northernness.

-Besides these climbers yesterday and besides the woman of the quiet joint that we found ourselves in (she talked to us without sounding like we were new here and for the first time) we morningheads hadn't met people in the Frankenjura yet.
+Besides these climbers yesterday and besides the woman of the quiet joint that we found ourselves in–she talked to us as if we weren't new here–we morningheads hadn't met people in the Frankenjura yet.

 We went to a bunch of campings, some crowded with hundreds of the most stereotypical tourists, another one totally unfindable on top of a terribly windy hill where only one other couple was, offering my partner an engineering job in Munich.

-Some campings dissapointed massively.
-One got our standards very high up, namely the camping/inn where we first slept, where I met Albert's friend.
+Some official sleeping grounds disappointed massively.
+One got our standards very high up, namely the tentspot/inn where we first slept, where I met Kurt's kayakcontact.
 Not only was the food way cheaper than it should be, the beer better tapped than it ever could be, but somehow I also slept like a rose here both first two nights, and a later comeback night in the pouring rain.
 This place cannot be published around, sorry.